henry-spanka/freeathome-api/README.md

 [![NPM](https://nodei.co/npm/freeathome-api.png?compact=true)](https://npmjs.org/package/freeathome-api)

 # Description
 This API exposes a websocket and HTTP API which can be used to receive and set state changes of free@home actuators.
+It can be used as a library as well in other applications.
 It requires a System Access Point with version 2.3.0 or higher.

 # Features